Soheil-A-Yamini/Python-Knowledge-Base/function/README.md

 # Python Function Fundamentals

-This folder explains how to define and use functions in Python, including parameters, return values, and scope.
+This folder highlights the essentials of Python functions.
+From definitions and parameters to return values and built-in functions, it’s a concise guide to writing clean, reusable code.